rfox90/PleaseJS/README.md

 Please.js is a polite companion that wants to help you make your projects beautiful.
 It uses HSV color space to create random pleasing colors as well as color schemes based on a given color.
 It has two core functions and a bunch of little helpers for you to use.

+Packaged for Meteor, for both client and server side

 ```js
 Please.make_color();